mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 #### Does Hops support parallel processing?

 Yes, Hops by default will launch a parallel process for each branch of a datatree input stream.
-Also, by right-clicking on the component additional parallel threads can be created.
-(1 vs 6-pack)

 #### What input and output types does Hops support?
 (It supports all common types, ask about other ones if you need them)